Miscellaneous

 Japanese tea house - tradition and simplicity

-The Japanese tea house is a building specially made to host the traditional tea ceremony.
-The ritual, called 'chanoyu', 'ochu' or 'sado', which dates back to the 9th century, is for the Japanese much more than a gathering to enjoy a cup of tea.
-It is an existential experience, a way to preserve the excitement and sanctity of the moment, a place for relaxation and friendship.
+The Japanese tea house is a purpose-built building to host the traditional tea ceremony.
+The ritual, called "chanoyu", "ochu" or "sado", which dates back to the 9th century, is for the Japanese much more than a gathering to enjoy a cup of tea.
+It is an existential experience, a way to preserve the emotion and sanctity of the moment, a place for relaxation and friendship.

 tea house